F

 An Overview of Cost of Living in Brighton, CO

-If you value affordability in your search for a new place to live, Brighton may not be the most suitable option, as it stands out as one of the priciest areas in the entire United States.
-Only a small fraction of regions have a cost of living that is more than 20% higher than the national average, and regrettably, Brighton falls into this category, which may not align with your desire for an affordable place to call home.
+If affordability is among your top priorities when searching for a new place to live, this area may not be the ideal fit, as the cost of living in Brighton is among the most expensive in the United States.
+Just a minority of areas exhibit a cost of living at least 20% higher than the national average, and unfortunately, Brighton falls into this category, which may not align with your goal of finding a budget-friendly living environment.

 When it comes to the cost of living in Brighton, housing costs are a real heavyweight, often hogging a significant chunk of your earnings.
 Sadly, in this area, housing expenses for both buying and renting were 75.5% more expensive compared to your average city.
 That means you'll be shelling out more for homes, rents, mortgage rates and insurance.